 NonScents Carpet Odor Eliminator is a great option for pet owners or anyone else who notices bad odors accumulating in the upholstery, carpeting, or soft surfaces in their homes and living spaces.
 It works to eliminate odors caused by urine, pet dandruff, smoke, mildew, and dirt.
 It is made from biodegradable and all natural ingredients.

-- ELIMINATES AND NEUTRALIZE CARPET ODORS: Permanently get rid of odors from pet accidents, urine, smoke, cooking, sweat, and mildew
+- ELIMINATES CARPET ODORS: Permanently get rid of odors from pet accidents, urine, smoke, and cooking.